agnusmaximus/cyclades/README.md

 performance.

 <div align="center"><img src="https://raw.github.com/agnusmaximus/cyclades/master/images/Matrix%20Completion%208%20threads%20-%20Movielens%2010m.png" height="400" width="525" ></div>
-<em> Here we see that Cyclades initially starts slower than Hogwild, but due to cache locality and avoiding conflicts ends up being slightly faster.
-Both training methods were run for the same number of epochs in this plot, with the same learning rate. </em>
+<em> Here we see that Cyclades initially starts slower than Hogwild, but due to cache locality and avoiding conflicts ends up being slightly faster in terms of running time.
+In this plot both training methods were run for the same number of epochs, with the same learning rate. </em>

 Additionally, for various variance reduction algorithms we find that Cyclades' serial equivalance allows it to outperform Hogwild in terms